olejika/Erudit-HTML/README.md

 # Erudit HTML
 It's a Russian version of Scrabble game.
-It name differently because it has rules differences.
+It's named differently because it has rules differences.
 ## Rules of Erudit
 - Multiple rows on each turn
 - Multiple uses of bonus cells